greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 8. Industry standards.

    Love this one.
 Accelera standards usually stink.
 The reason they are so popular is because they are popular and  clueless management  buys into them.

+## So what can You do now?

+   Clone the repository.
+Look at the RTL code.
+Look at examples.
+Prepare Your own.

+Simulate it with Your tools or use open source like me.
+Report insights, ideas, problems and concerns.
+Save bunch of money and effort by ditching expensive alternatives.
+As with any (open-source  or not ) project  - problems will surface.
+But nothing like a showstopper and the axi_noc design is ready to be taken from the shelf.

+greenblat@me.com